 Summary and conclusions

-• False equivalence is a logical fallacy that occurs when someone incorrectly asserts that two or more things are equivalent, simply because they share some characteristics, despite the fact that there are also notable differences between them.
+- False equivalence is a logical fallacy where someone incorrectly asserts that two (or more) things are equivalent simply because they share some characteristics, despite there also being substantial differences between them.

-• An example of a false equivalence is saying that a person shouldn’t criticize a company for allowing a catastrophic oil spill to happen, because that person littered once.
+- For example, it’s a false equivalence to say that a person shouldn’t criticize a company for causing a catastrophic oil spill, because that person littered once.

-• When responding to a false equivalence, you can show that the similarities between the things being equated are exaggerated, highlight the differences between the things being equated, present counterexamples that demonstrate the issues with the equivalence, or ask your opponent to justify why they believe that their proposed equivalence is reasonable.
+- When responding to false equivalence, you can show that the similarities between the things being equated are exaggerated, highlight the differences between the things being equated, or ask the speaker to justify why they believe that their proposed equivalence is reasonable.

-• It’s important to remember that not every comparison is an equivalence, not every equivalence is a false equivalence, and not every false equivalence is intentional, and to keep in mind that there is some subjectivity involved when it comes to determining whether an equivalence is reasonable or not.
+- Remember that not every comparison implies an equivalence, not every equivalence is a false equivalence, and not every false equivalence is intentional.